nishanmudalige/nishanmudalige/README.md

    - Trees (Pine trees in nature, not trees from graph theory)
       - Joint work with Dr. Loius-Paul Rivest, Dr. Pierre Dutilleul.
     - SARS‑CoV‑2 virus (i.e. the virus that causes Covid-19)
-      - Joint work with the pandemic response unit (Province of BC).
+      - Joint work with the pandemic response unit (Province of BC.
+      - Support role.
 - I mostly code in R, SAS and Python.